MicrosoftDocs/learn/learn-pr/azure/power-apps-tutorial/includes/3-exercise-add-data-source-gallery-controls.md

     :::image type="content" source="../media/configure-image-property.png" alt-text="Screenshot of configuring image property in product page" lightbox="../media/configure-image-property.png":::

 5. Let us now insert a label at the top of the screen.
-To do so, click on the **Label** option.
+To do so, select the **Label** option.
 Then, customize the position, color, and text display as shown in the figure:

     :::image type="content" source="../media/insert-label.png" alt-text="Screenshot of adding label in products page" lightbox="../media/insert-label.png":::